ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-10-2.md

-# Overcoming Self-Doubt, Seeking Inspiration, and Reframing Challenges as Opportunities

 Self-doubt can often hinder career growth and opportunities.
 However, by overcoming self-doubt, seeking inspiration, and reframing challenges as opportunities, you can unlock your full potential.
 This chapter explores various techniques and strategies to help you overcome self-doubt, find inspiration, and view challenges in a positive light.